HarryBartram/BareASM/docs/specification.md

 Output formats include: binary and ELF.
 Only targets x86-64 machines but can produce 16-bit, 32-bit and 64-bit code.

+## Preprocessor ##

+Macros must exist on their own line and may be preceded by whitespace, which in this case is strictly defined as ' ' and '\t' characters.

+The preprocessor uses a separate lexical analyser than the assembler, such that any non valid symbol characters as well as strings and the '#' character are interpreted as whitespace.
+This means that '#define,()SYMBOL+-"value"' is technically a valid statement in the preprocessor although using it this way is discouraged.

+Comments can still exist on lines that contain macros.

 ## Syntax ##

 ### Symbols ###